- AWS.eu›

 Operational Autonomy

-The AWS European Sovereign Cloud will have dedicated networking infrastructure and connectivity from European providers, as well as sovereign Points of Presence for direct network connection to the AWS European Sovereign Cloud, via AWS Direct Connect, allowing customers to have an autonomous connection to the AWS European Sovereign Cloud.
-The AWS European Sovereign Cloud will have its own dedicated Amazon Route 53, providing customers with a highly available and scalable Domain Name System (DNS), domain name registration, and health-checking web services.
-The Route 53 name servers for the AWS European Sovereign Cloud will only use European Top Level Domains (TLDs) for their own names.
+The AWS European Sovereign Cloud has dedicated networking infrastructure and connectivity from European providers, as well as sovereign Points of Presence for direct network connection to the AWS European Sovereign Cloud, via AWS Direct Connect, allowing customers to have an autonomous connection to the AWS European Sovereign Cloud.
+The AWS European Sovereign Cloud has its own dedicated Amazon Route 53, providing customers with a highly available and scalable Domain Name System (DNS), domain name registration, and health-checking web services.
+The Route 53 name servers for the AWS European Sovereign Cloud only uses European Top Level Domains (TLDs) for their own names.

 Infrastructure